violetwei/ConUHacks-IV-2019/README.md

 ## ConUHacks 2019 project: Real-time chat application

-This is a web-based chat application built with React and Chatkit.
+This is a web-based chat application built with React and Chatkit API.

 #### Features included

+1. typing indicators

+2. online presence list

-typing indicators, online presence list, chat history(all previous messages can be seen by the new user joined to the room)
+3. chat history(all previous messages can be seen by the new user joined to the room)

 ### React - A JavaScript library for building user interfaces